AIDynamics/NeoPulse_Examples/Classification/Image/MNIST/README.md

 **mnist_dist_auto.nml:** Features use of the auto keyword to automatically select a value from a specified distribution of values (e.g. gaussian).

 # Tutorial Videos and Guides
-Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics® Developer Portal](https://www.dimensionalmechanics.com/ai-developer-portal)
+Tutorial videos are available in the *Tutorials* section of the [DimensionalMechanics® Developer Portal](https://www.dimensionalmechanics.com/ai-developer)

 For more information on using the ImageDataGenerator visit the [Data section] of the NeoPulse® AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)